hanada31/Fax/README.md

 e.g., python  script/0_prerocess.py  apk  apk_processed
 Then the activities will be exposed, the app will be instrumented, and then installed on the device.
 Please log in the app first and grant all the permission that the app asked.
+Turn the setting item "developer mode" on and allow "usb debugging".

 * Test Generation
 python  script/1_generateTestCases.py  lib/Fax0108.jar [apk_input_dir]  [testcase_dir] [execute_info_dir] [max_number_of_path]